-Developing an effective compounding strategy is critical to ensuring patients have access to properly compounded medications, but because each organization’s needs differ, a one-size-fits-all solution cannot be applied to every hospital.
+Developing a Robust Compounding Strategy is critical to ensuring patients have access to properly compounded medications, but because each organization’s needs differ, a one-size-fits-all solution cannot be applied to every hospital.
 A careful evaluation of the institution’s requirements, the available infrastructure for compounding medications in-house, and any registered 503B compounding facilities in the vicinity with capacity to serve the hospital, is necessary to identify an effective strategy.

 Overlook Medical Center (OMC), part of the Atlantic Health System, is a 504-bed, not-for-profit, tertiary hospital in Summit, New Jersey.
 Atlantic Health System consists of five hospitals in the northern New Jersey area, including a children’s hospital, as well as a rehabilitation center, a home care service, and a hospice service.
 OMC has four infusion centers with pharmacies, as well as the main pharmacy; the pharmacy department comprises 86 full– and part-time employees.